Seesaw: Accelerating Training by Balancing Learning Rate and Batch Size Scheduling: Normalized SGD analysis

-Since $\E[\ddelta_t]$ decays to $0$ exponentially fast, and $\SSigma_t \preceq \mathcal{O}(\sigma^2 \I)$ (Lemma 8)~\citep{jain2018parallelizing}, then for large enough $t$, we have that the gradient norms are dominated by the additive variance, which is captured in Assumption~\ref{assump:additive_noise_dominates}.
-For the remainder of this paper we will assume $t$ is large enough for this assumption to hold, and with a slight abuse of notation we will write $=$ (as opposed to $\approx$): $\E \|\g_t\|^2 = \frac{\sigma^2}{B} \tr(\H)$.
+Since \(\SSigma_t \preceq \mathcal{O}(\sigma^2 \I)\) (Lemma 8)~\citep{jain2018parallelizing}, then for large enough \(t\), we have that the gradient norms are dominated by the additive variance, which is captured in Assumption~\ref{assump:additive_noise_dominates}.
+For the remainder of this paper we will assume \(t\) is large enough for this assumption to hold, and with an abuse of notation we will write \(=\) (as opposed to \(\approx\)):

 Under Assumption~\ref{assump:additive_noise_dominates}, we have the following update rule:

 Note that this is simply SGD with a learning rate $\neta = \eta \frac{\sqrt{B}}{\sigma \sqrt{\tr(\H)}}$.